kaleidos/grails-postgresql-extensions/README.md

 Release Notes
 -------------

+* 0.6 - 21/Nov/2013 - Use a more complete Hstore parser.
+Thanks to Moritz Kobel!
 * 0.5.1 - 10/Nov/2013 - Change base directory to compile AST before the plugin classes.
 Thanks to Moritz Kobel!
 * 0.5 - 08/Nov/2013 - Add criteria operation for Hstore types.
 * 0.4.1 - Unreleased - Compile AST before the project itself.